open-telemetry/opentelemetry-specification/specification/trace/api.md

 #### Add Links

-A `Span` MUST have the ability to add `Link`s associated with it.
+A `Span` SHOULD have the ability to add `Link`s associated with it.
 Linked `Span`s can be from the same or a different trace (see [Links between spans](../overview.md#links-between-spans)).